QuentinRougemont/EASYstrata/README.md

 If you have already annotated your genome, will use provided gtf for the following steps, effectively skipping genome annotation.

 ## Operations of step I

-With option *d*, all the following operations are skipped.

 ### 1\.
 Alignment of RNA-seq data (only with option *a*)